s-ol/alive/alv/extensions.md

 ## defining `IOStream`s
 `IOStream`s are `EventStream`s that can 'magically' create events out of nothing.
-They are the source of all processing in alive.
-Whenever you want to bring events into alive from an external protocol or application, an IOStream will be necessary.
+They are the source of all processing in alv.
+Whenever you want to bring events into alv from an external protocol or application, an IOStream will be necessary.

 To implement a custom IOStream, create it as a class that inherits from the